 Businesses are getting a tax break

-Certain business and income taxes will be deferred, and the extended due date to file a 2019 tax return is July 15, 2020.
+Certain business and income taxes are deferred.
 The ability to use certain tax benefits such as net operating losses (NOLs) and alternative minimum tax (ATM) credits has also been refined with an aim to provide near-term liquidity.

 Plus, additional support for our communities

-There will be vastly expanded unemployment benefits, support for our healthcare system, and more.
+There are vastly expanded unemployment benefits, support for our healthcare system, and more.

-While your circumstances may affect your loan eligibility, we hope this informational resource helps you better determine whether to pursue these options and we encourage you to seek personalized advice from your lender or qualified professionals.
+While your circumstances may affect your loan eligibility, we hope this informational resource helps you better understand these programs and we encourage you to seek personalized advice from your lender or qualified professionals.

 Option 1 - Economic Injury Disaster Loans ("EIDLs")